xythobuz/xythobuz.github.io/input/index.md

 print int(difference_in_years)

-%--> year old Information Engineering student from Germany, mostly building stuff with AVR microcontrollers.
+%--> year old hard- and software developer from Germany.
-All of my projects are released as [Free Software](http://www.gnu.org/philosophy/free-sw.html) on my [GitHub profile](https://github.com/xythobuz), with more informations here.
+All of my projects are released as free or open-source software on my [GitHub profile](https://github.com/xythobuz), with more information here.
 Have fun!

 ### Recent Blog Posts